-- 2.3.6 Biomedical science content must be current and of sufficient scope and depth to apply knowledge and develop science-based, client-centred approaches for promoting, improving, and supporting oral health and wellness.
-Information on abnormal biological conditions must be provided to support understanding of the etiology, epidemiology, diagnosis, pathogenesis, prevention, treatment, and prognosis of oral and oral-related disorders and pathologies. - 2.3.7 Biomedical science knowledge must be of sufficient depth and scope for graduates to apply advances in modern biology to clinical and community practice and to integrate new medical knowledge and therapies relevant to oral health care and health promotion.
+- 2.3.6 Biomedical science content must be current and of sufficient scope and depth to apply knowledge and develop science-based, client/patient-centred approaches for promoting, improving, and supporting oral health and wellness.
+Information on abnormal biological conditions must be provided to support understanding of the etiology, epidemiology, diagnosis, pathogenesis, prevention, treatment, and prognosis of oral and oral-related disorders and pathologies. - 2.3.7 Biomedical science knowledge must be of sufficient depth and scope for graduates to apply advances in modern biology, utilize best practices related to personal protective equipment (PPE) requirements, and advanced reprocessing techniques to clinical and community practice and to integrate new medical knowledge and therapies relevant to oral health care and health promotion.